probabilistic-learning/abda/README.md

 # Automatic Bayesian Density Analysis

-This repository contains the code of the paper
+This repository contains the code and the supplementary material of the paper

 _Antonio Vergari, Alejandro Molina, Robert Peharz, Zoubin Ghahramani, Kristian Kersting and Isabel Valera_
 "[**Automatic Bayesian Density Analysis**]()"

-2018
+In Proceedings of the Thirty-third AAAI Conference on Artificial Intelligence (AAAI'19)

 ## Overview